manuca/genius_url_shortener/README.md

 ## App goals:

-* For each shortened url, it should store a counter for the number of redirections and for each visit and it should store the IP address.
+* For each shortened url, it should store a counter for the number of redirections and for each visit it should store the IP address.
 It should perform well and not have any timeouts or slow requests
 * *Optional* Generate statistics by countries based off of IPs.
 E.g. 10% users are from France, other 90% from India.